tjgillis/sdk-ios/README.markdown

 The PHReward object passed through this method has the following helpful properties:

-  * __name__: the name of your reward as configured on the dashboard
+  * __name__: The name of your reward as configured on the dashboard.
-  * __quantity__: if there is a quantity associated with the reward, it will be an integer value here
+  * __quantity__: An integer representing quantity associated with the reward,
-  * __receipt__: a unique identifier that is used to detect duplicate reward unlocks, your app should ensure that each receipt is only unlocked once
+  * __receipt__: A unique identifier that is used to detect duplicate reward unlocks.
+Your app should ensure that each receipt is only unlocked once.

 <a id="trigger-in-app"></a>
 ### Triggering in-app purchases
-Using the Virtual Goods Promotion content unit, PlayHaven can now be used to trigger in app purchase requests in your app.
-You will need to support the new
+Using the Virtual Goods Promotion content unit, PlayHaven can be used to trigger in app purchase requests in your app using the following:

 > \-(void)request:(PHPublisherContentRequest *)request makePurchase:(PHPurchase *)purchase;